elopio/docs/source/includes/_simplifiedAPI.md

 ```
 ### augur.trading.calculateProfitLoss(p)

 Calculates realized and unrealized profit/loss for trades in a single [Outcome](#outcome).
-Note: buy/sell labels are from taker's point-of-view.
+Note: buy/sell labels are from taker's point of view.

 #### **Parameters:**